kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ### Unsupported Features

-In `@kintone/rest-api-client`, the following features were provided, but they are not available in `@kintone/rest`.
+The following feature is unavailable in `@kintone/rest`.

 #### Feature Flags

-`@kintone/rest-api-client` provided [featureFlags](https://github.com/kintone/js-sdk/tree/main/packages/rest-api-client#feature-flags), but `@kintone/rest` does not offer this feature.
+`@kintone/rest-api-client` supports feature flags via the [featureFlags](https://github.com/kintone/js-sdk/tree/main/packages/rest-api-client#feature-flags) parameter.
+This is not supported in `@kintone/rest`.